The Coordination Group

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.

-the CGMS-51 working groups from 24-28 April 2023 if in-person,...
+The CGMS-50 plenary decided to hold: the CGMS-51 working groups from 24-28 April 2023 if in-person,...

 The CGMS will hold a special 50th anniversary event on Friday 17 June 2022, following the 50th plenary...